-This draft report will provide a platform for public input through the remainder of their process.
-It describes the range of services and associated benefits currently provided by the dams and the actions that have been considered to replace or improve upon these services and benefits if the dams were to be breached, along with expected results of replacement actions and anticipated costs.
-Following public input, tribal consultation, and other means of engagement, this report will be updated and released in final form.
-Then the governor and senator, considering all the information provided, will make their recommendations.
+This report describes the range of services and associated benefits currently provided by the dams and the actions that have been considered to replace or improve upon these services and benefits if the dams were to be breached, along with expected results of replacement actions and anticipated costs.
+This report does not constitute a recommendation on whether the Lower Snake River Dams should be either breached or retained.
+Following public input on the draft report from June 9, 2022, through July 11, 2022, and direct engagement led by the senator and governor, this final report, along with other information, will be used by the governor and senator in making their recommendations on a path forward for the region.

-[Note: this draft report uses endnotes for references and superscripts for cost estimates adjusted to 2022 dollars throughout the report.
-The first time a new source is referenced it is given a numerical endnote (e.g., etc.), and if that same reference is used again throughout the report it uses the same numbered endnote.
-All references are listed in a References section at the end of the report.
-For every dollar value adjusted to 2022 dollars the report includes a letter superscript (e.g., A,B,C, etc.), and information on the index and methodology used for each adjusted dollar value is provided in Appendix C.]
+[Note: this report uses endnotes for references and superscripts for cost estimates adjusted to 2022 dollars throughout the report.
+The first time a new source is referenced it is given a numerical endnote (e.g., ^{1, 2, 3,} etc.), and if that same reference is used again throughout the report it uses the same numbered endnote.
+All references are listed at the end of the report.
+For every dollar value adjusted to 2022 dollars the report includes a letter superscript (e.g., ^{A, B, C,} etc.), and information on the index and methodology used for each adjusted dollar value is provided in Appendix C.]